 Do indirect free kicks still exist?

 Yes, indirect free kicks still exist.
-Indirect free kicks are most noticeable when they’re given inside the defending team’s 18-yard box.
-Like here:
+Indirect free kicks are most noticeable inside the defending team’s 18-yard box.

 Is a high foot an indirect free kick?

 Let’s look at an example where a high foot would result in an indirect free-kick.
-In one outcome it’s dangerous to play, and in another, it’s impeding an opponent.
+It’s dangerous to play in one outcome, and another, it’s impeding an opponent.

 - Firstly, a player hits a high ball towards the opposing 18-yard box.
 A defender jumps up to head the ball away, while an attacker jumps up to control the ball with his foot.

-- Secondly, the same play happens, but the defender sees the high foot coming this time.
+- The same play happens, but the defender sees the high foot coming this time.
 He stops going for the ball in case he gets hurt.

 What fouls are indirect kicks in soccer?